nadavshemesh/silver-reversing-sct/readme.md

 #### Mods:
-This example mod was created using this tool thanks to a steam user @theruler. it makes Rain's "bell code" puzzle to work as it was originally designed.
+An example mod was created with this tool to satisfy the request of @theruler (steam user).
+This mod makes Rain's "bell code" puzzle to work as it was originally designed on older computers.

 [Towngate Mod](./out/mods/easier_bell_pwd)  ( [tsct](./out/mods/easier_bell_pwd/towngate.tsct) | [sct](./out/mods/easier_bell_pwd/towngate.sct) | [readme](./out/mods/easier_bell_pwd/how%20to%20use.txt) )